Groves Literacy Partnerships®

 The Impact of Groves Literacy Partnerships

 Groves Learning Organization™ began the first Groves Literacy Partnerships during the 2016-17 school year with two public charter schools and 16 classrooms in Minneapolis serving 350 students.
-During the 2021-22 school year, the program has ignited and spread to 64 schools and 430 classrooms, illuminating more than 8,000 students in public and independent schools in the Twin Cities metro area.
+During the 2022-23 school year, the program has ignited and spread to 73 schools and over 500 classrooms, serving more than 9,500 students in public and independent schools in the Twin Cities metro area.

 Nearly all of the funding required to serve Groves Literacy Partnerships schools is generated through philanthropy.

 Help Support Groves Literacy Partnerships